mongodb/specifications/source/server-selection/server-selection.rst

    - do a blocking immediate topology check (which must also update the last scan time and mark the topology as no longer stale)

-5. If the topology wire version is invalid, raise an error
+5. If the topology wire version is invalid, raise an error and log a `"Server selection failed" message`_.

 6. Find suitable servers by topology type and operation type